NATHANMcCLAIN

 —Tom Sleigh, author of Army Cats and Station Zed

 "Nathan McClain’s Scale, is a wrenching account of fathers, where father is fire, is Agni, is life-giver and destroyer, where sons are left to manage in the wake of conflagration.
 Sons who will smolder and grow to absently consume what gets too close.
 McClain doesn’t claim a phoenix’s rise from the ash, or any other instead expected ascendant gesture, instead Scale allows for the far rarer necessary explorations of male vulnerability, fragility, fear and cycles of upending sorrow.
 Because the scales aren’t balanced in a father’s absence.
-Because, as McClain notes, 'who hasn't done that—loved so intently even after everything
+Because, as McClain notes, 'who hasn't done that—loved so intently even after everything has gone?
+Loved something that has washed its hands of you?'
+Scale will not allow its reader to turn away, or deny its harder truth.
+Scale is a daring, unrelenting interrogation of loss, silence, and longing in the plaintive cry of a son among so many other sons."

 —Vievee Francis, author of Forest Primeval